pluttrell/spring-webflux-binary-response-exception-handling-example/README.md

 test
 ```

-When I throw an exception before the Reactive Stream, I get the intended JSON output:
+When the exception is thrown before the Reactive Stream, the intended JSON output is returned:
 ```
 $ http localhost:8080/binary-test apiKey==good failFirst==true
 HTTP/1.1 400 Bad Request